These are some of the issues behind California’s housing crisis

 Restaurant owner Miguel Sandoval read an email sent to chamber board president Mel McColloch from a 68-year-old woman who lives and works in Cambria.
 She wrote that she has $60 left over each month after paying her rent and bills, and “all women who work here are in the same boat.
 If my rent goes up, I will be homeless.”

-Tina Dickason said she doesn’t support the ordinance changes, but mentioned a 900-square-foot home for rent in Cambria for $2,300 a month, not including utilities.
+Tina Dickason didn’t say she opposed the ordinance changes, but mentioned a 900-square-foot home for rent in Cambria for $2,300 a month, not including utilities, focusing instead on the high cost of rentals and the need for rent control.

 McColloch said in his support of the ordinance changes that he also was representing some people at the meeting who didn’t want to speak for themselves.
 He asked them to stand, and about 16 people stood during his entire statement.